 - Keep your information private

-As part of the partnership, you are not required to file Constitutional Documents which include your full name and address of residence.
+As part of the partnership, you don’t have to file Constitutional Documents which include your full name and address of residence.
 Most of your personal information can’t be disclosed publicly.

 If you want to maintain a certain level of privacy for your business and yourself, a partnership could be the right choice.